This past weekend, I had a bit of a health crisis.

 But I know the Lord will come through.
 I don’t know how He will choose to or when, but He always has.

-So now I just wait on the Lord, the One who heals and restores, in my newly muffled world, praying that I will draw closer to Him.
-I am trying my best to be grateful that I can still hear through one ear, and I am doing my best to continue life as normally as I can.
+So now I just wait on the Lord in my newly muffled world, praying that I will draw closer to Him.
+I am trying my best to be grateful that I can still hear normally through one ear, and I am doing my best to continue life as normally as I can.

 I guess my heart in sharing this is to encourage those of you who may be waiting in a place of loss too … for reasons entirely different from mine, but waiting just the same.